Law Fellows Program

 Throughout its history, the NAACP has provided attorneys the opportunity to make significant, historic contributions to the field of civil rights law.
 Past NAACP attorneys include, Charles Hamilton Houston, Thurgood Marshall, Constance Baker-Motely, Robert Carter and Nathaniel Jones.
 The NAACP hopes to inspire attorneys to enter the field of civil rights law and to provide broad exposure to various strategies utilized by grass roots civil rights organizations.

-NAACP General Counsel Kim M. Keenan states, “the Law Fellow Program continues to provide law students with first-hand exposure to every aspect of civil rights advocacy and many facets of the legal profession.
+The Law Fellow Program continues to provide law students with first-hand exposure to every aspect of civil rights advocacy and many facets of the legal profession.
 Through working with the Legal Department and networking with lawyers in many different legal arenas, our summer experience is an excellent opportunity for law students to see the multiple roles lawyers play in shaping American society.
 Many of our Law Fellows find this valuable opportunity expands what they believe is possible for their legal careers.
-One 2011 Law Fellow participant emphasized the program’s importance to her: ‘I met lawyers and judges and participated in discussions with practitioners about law and policy.
-I’ve gained a new and different perspective that has made a tremendous contribution to my personal and professional growth.’
-In our 11th year, we look forward to continuing and building upon our work growing the next generation of civil rights advocates.”
+One 2011 Law Fellow participant emphasized the program’s importance to her: “I met lawyers and judges and participated in discussions with practitioners about law and policy.
+I’ve gained a new and different perspective that has made a tremendous contribution to my personal and professional growth.”
+In our 13th year, we look forward to continuing and building upon our work growing the next generation of civil rights advocates.

 Those selected for the program will: